SLoharkar/Info-Nmap/README.md

-# Multifle Scan at one Place using Shell Script in Linux
+# Multiple Scan at one Place using Shell Script in Linux

 ## Introduction
 - In the Shell Script is used to perform multiple scan at one place